turingschool/backend-curriculum-site/module4/index.md

 ### Overview

 Module 4 builds upon the skills learned to prepare students for the real world of software through a deeper understanding of choices and tradeoffs.
 Students dive into JavaScript by exploring object-oriented practices and frameworks.
 We strengthen our understanding of the difference between `client-side` and `server-side`.
+The overarching intent of module 4 is to prepare students for their career by helping them set goals and direction without dictating the every step.
+Module 4 should be the capstone, a demonstration of the best of what students are capable of.

 ### Big Goals